Products get free shipping over $75, or $6 flat rate across Canada!

 What are the risks of treating rosacea with prescriptions or lasers?

-The main risk of treating rosacea will be side effects on your skin.
-Since your skin will already be tender and sensitive, the prescription-based solutions may cause extra irritation, like burning or stinging.
+Since your skin will already be tender and sensitive, prescription-based solutions for rosacea may cause extra irritation, like burning or stinging.
 They may also cause photosensitivity, making you more susceptible to pigmentation problems from sun exposure.

-Antibiotics come with general health side effects, which can be far reaching (they can kill too much of the good bacteria your body needs).
+Antibiotics prescribed for rosacea come with general health side effects, which can be far reaching (they can kill too much of the good bacteria your body needs).
 This is why we would not recommend them for long-term use.

-While lasers can be dangerous if used improperly, they are safe when handled by trained professionals, and in a medically-run clinic like ours.
+Lasers are generally are safe when handled by trained professionals in a medically-run clinic like ours.
 The most severe side effects from a laser, which would be rare, are hyperpigmentation or surface-level burns on the skin.

 Back to top